 What is the VW Tayron release date?

-The Tayron could arrive in Europe in H1 2024, and slot above the Tiguan.
+The Tayron will arrive in Europe in 2024, slotting above the new Tiguan.

 Which models will be VW Tayron rivals in Europe?

-The Tayron could compete with the top-spec Honda CR-V and the 7-seat version of the Renault Austral.
+The Tayron could compete with the top-spec Honda CR-V and the Renault Espace SUV.

 What will be the VW Tayron price in Europe?

-Prices of the Tayron in the UK and Germany could start at around GBP 35,000 and just under EUR 40,000, respectively.
+Prices of the Tayron in Germany could start at just under EUR 40,000.

 Featured image: Volkswagen